jvino/cluster-hpc-gpu-guides/docs/guides/jupyter-lab.md

 ## 2 Installing new Python modules
 Addictional lines are needed in the code in order to install Python modules inside the notebook.

-Following you can see an example of the installation of `pyarrow`
+Following you can see an example of the `pyarrow` installation..

 ```bash
 import os, sys, site